gerarjos14/etruel-del-post-copies/readme.txt

 1. The logs are also in a new tab saving time to load the page.
 Click on title to refresh.

 == Changelog ==
-= 5.3.3 Oct 6, 2021 =
+= 5.4 Oct 7, 2021 =
 * Lot of tweaks for PHP notices and warnings.
 * Added Select2 js and css files in local directory.
-* Added language catalog file and Spanish translation.
+* Added pot catalog and Spanish translation files.
 * Updated icons and banners. :D
 * Removed calls to external files.
 * Improved security.